BCerki/scheduler/Diagramming.md

 * interviewers:array - an array of objects containing the information of each interviewer
 * interviewer:number - the id of an interviewer
 * setInterviewer:function - a function that accepts an interviewer id

+### The Form component should take the following props:

+name:String
+interviewers:Array
+interviewer:Number
+onSave:Function
+onCancel:Function
+What's comin

+As part of our Edit story, the Form component should take the following props:

+name:String
+interviewers:Array
+interviewer:Number
+onSave:Function
+onCancel:Function
+As part of our Create story, the Form component should take the following props:

+interviewers:Array
+onSave:Function
+onCancel:Function